Want to find out how to make your content work for you? Ask for our free content review session.

 - Schloegel Design Remodel.
 Adding a painting division called for the Guide to House Painting in Kansas City

 - Duct Tape Marketing.
 Of course, we practice what we preach!
-We have hub pages on all of the marketing areas that are most important to small business owners; here’s our page on Local Marketing.
+We have hub pages on all of the marketing areas that are most important to small business owners; here’s our page on Local Marketing and one for marketing for professional services.

 I strongly believe in the power of hub pages to transform a small business’ content marketing game.
 They allow you to harness the full power of all of the high-quality content you’ve created throughout the years.
 Plus they help you rank better in search and drive conversions with the most promising leads.
 What’s not to love?